 The current processing of the mined material has been designed to recover a parcel of emeralds from Gravelotte of a sufficient size to allow a commercial assessment of pricing for the emeralds through a sales process.
-The process of identifying potential buyers for the emeralds has commenced.
+The process of identifying potential buyers for the emeralds is well advanced and will be expedited as a critical mass of emerald material is recovered.